Fix Boot Error 0xC000000F (An Error Occured While Attempting to Read the Boot Configuration Data)

 folders exists on any particular computer, so choose whatever exists.

 6) List of files should appear on the left panel.
 BCD file should be in the list, BCD.LOG, BCD.LOG1 and BCD.LOG2 may also appear in the list.
-Navigate to that files using arrow keys, then select them INSERT key:
+Navigate to those files using arrow keys, then select them INSERT key:

 7) After selection: